the-low-res-artist/rpgforge.docs/src/import_sprites.md

 ### Arrange the Props Collection

-You can always rearrange the Props for a better lisibility !
+You can always rearrange the Props for a better readability !

 ![props_collection_arrange.gif](./../media/import/props_collection_arrange.gif)